 You are going to come home with a heavier suitcase.
 We tried our best to avoid being taken in by the sales pitches on parts of our tour, but I couldn’t resist some of the gorgeous products.
 I’m still loving the aloe and sandalwood face cream, along with the green oil I picked up, although be warned that if you visit a spice garden, it can be overpriced, and beware of the sales pushes.
 Among the other treasures I brought back was a bowl carved from cinnamon wood, some comfy trousers, tea, and a carved mask.

 Ceylon (as Sri Lanka was formerly known) tea is grown in several regions, each with their own distinct flavour, with the most famous being the regions of Nuwara Eliya and Kandy.
-The tea itself is worth the visit, but there is just as many reasons to visit as the gorgeous plantations dotted throughout these regions’ hills.
+The tea itself is worth the visit, but there are just as many reasons to visit as the gorgeous plantations dotted throughout these regions’ hills.

 Tours are available to see how the tea is made and sample a variety of black, green, and white teas, and while ours was a part of the four-day tour we were on, you can book independently as well.